The best part about this simple eye technique?... easily convert it into a more dramatic look for the evening. Perfect for your night out!

 WHAT YOU NEED TO DO:

-Skin care and preparation is a must for a smooth, natural, professional finish!
+1- A skin care and preparation routine is a must for a smooth, natural, professional finish!
 If you're going to do it, do it RIGHT!

 2- Use 2 complimentary (preferably NEUTRAL SHADES.)
 The first coat is your base coat and is the lightest shade of the two.
 It is best to use matte or satin eyeshadow textures here as you don't want too much shimmer for your daytime look.
 Simplicity is key!